Jamie-Buick/OOSD-Assignment/README.md

 - Handle line breaks to ensure formatting is preserved.
 - Handles punctuation and formats correctly during decoding.
 - Cleans up variables and arrays after execution to ensure the program runs consistently.
+- Encodings and decoding summary printed for the user.